xiongk74/uw-oshkosh-divi/README.md

 In a separate bash window, there are two main Gulp commands you may run.

+## Using Gulp

 1. `gulp` - builds the project

 2. `gulp serve` - builds the project, opens the site in your web browser, and starts a watch on your `src` folder.

+## Using phpMyAdmin

+You may log into phpMyAdmin via your web browser at `http://localhost:22222`.

+Default login credentials are:
+Username: `root`
+Password: `root`

+## Logging into WordPress

+Default login credentials are:
+Username: `root`
+Password: `root`